 The Papworth Method

 The Papworth method too can ease respiratory symptoms, adverse mood, and dysfunctional breathing in people with asthma.4 This method aims to eliminate dysfunctional breathing and tries to make “appropriate” breathing and relaxation techniques like slow, calm, nasal breathing (as opposed to mouth breathing) a part of your daily life.
-At first, you might practice these techniques in a semi‐recumbent position, then move on to practicing them while sitting, standing, and while carrying out your daily activities.
-Finally, you’ll be taught to integrate helpful breathing techniques while speaking.
+At first, you might practice these techniques in a semi‐recumbent position, then move on to practicing them while sitting, standing, and while carrying out

 What To Do: Try this diaphragmatic breathing exercise – sit or lie down in a comfortable position and breathe in slowly through your nose.5 Your abdomen rather than your chest should extend as you inhale.
 Now exhale slowly drawing your abdomen in as you do so.
 Ideally, your exhalation should be 2 times longer than your inhalation.
 Seek the guidance of a trained practitioner who will be able to instruct you in the Papworth method.